komarserjio/notejam/README.rst

 Notejam project
 ***************

-Notejam is a typical web application implemented using different popular server-side frameworks.
+Do you know django/yii/symfony/... and want to try rails/pyramid/flash/...?
+One of the most easiest way to start up with a new framework is to compare it with frameworks you already know.

-Purpose of the project is to help web developers to learn new frameworks by comparing how the same tasks are solved by different frameworks.
+Notejam is a simple web application (more than just Hello World) implemented using different popular server-side frameworks.

-The idea is very similar to well known javascript project https://github.com/tastejs/todomvc
+Compare, learn and have fun :)

 ====================
 Supported frameworks